The High Call

 The Cost of Battle

 It’s clear that the rewards of this battle are great, but they are not without cost.
 Jesus himself tells us in Luke 9:23, “If anyone wishes to come after me, he must deny himself and take up his cross daily and follow me.”
-To follow Jesus as missionary disciples will mean making sacrifices — like denying ourselves of many comforts and control — so we can pour out our lives for the conversion of others.
+To follow Jesus as missionary disciples will mean making sacrifices — like denying ourselves certain comforts and personal control — so we can pour out our lives for the conversion of others.
 We will experience suffering in a new way as we contend with rejection, discouragement and disappointment.
-We will have to rearrange our schedules to make more time to love others, to grow in our formation and to spend time in prayer.
+We will have to rearrange our schedules to make more time to love others, to grow in our own formation and to spend time in prayer.
 But when we prioritize mission in our lives, we make an eternal impact.
 As St. Catherine of Siena once said, “If you become who you are meant to be, you will set the world on fire!”

 Discuss: Will you accept Jesus’ call to make disciples by committing to investing deeply in a few and teaching them to do the same?

-The Little Way of Evangelization: By imitating Christ, investing deeply in a few and training them to do the same, spiritual multiplication can reach the whole world for Christ today.
+“The Little Way of Evangelization”: By imitating Christ, investing deeply in a few and training them to do the same, spiritual multiplication can reach the whole world for Christ today.